rb7a/sora/src/content/work/paper-airplanes.md

 ## Prompt

-Prompt: A flock of paper airplanes flutters through a dense jungle, weaving around trees as if they were migrating birds.
+A flock of paper airplanes flutters through a dense jungle, weaving around trees as if they were migrating birds.